A universal example for quantitative semi-uniform stability: Proof of Proposition

 We recall $T_{t,\alpha}$ from \eqref{eq:Talphat}.
-Due to Corollary~\ref{cor:MforPhs}, both assertions require us to estimate $\|T_{t,\alpha}^{-1}\|$.
+Due to Theorem~\ref{thm:MforPhs}, both assertions in Proposition~\ref{prop:square} require us to estimate $\|T_{t,\alpha}^{-1}\|$.
 To this end -- since $\|T_{t,\alpha}\|$ is uniformly bounded in $t \in \bbR$ -- by Cramer's rule, it suffices to bound $1/\det(T_{t,\alpha})$.
 However, in order to not overcomplicate the proofs, instead of $1/\det(T_{t,\alpha})$ we consider $\det(T_{t,\alpha})$ directly in the following.
-Therefore, in order to obtain the second assertion in Theorem~\ref{thm:square}, the question becomes when does
+Therefore, in order to obtain the second assertion in Proposition~\ref{prop:square}, the question becomes when does

 get small for particular values of $t$ as $t \to \infty$.
 Note that this expression makes sense for any $\alpha\in \bbR$ and that $g(t) = \frac{1}{2}h(t/\pi)$ with $h$ from \eqref{eq:defh}.
-The next lemma gives the answer and also, in particular, implies Proposition~\ref{prop:noexpo}.
+The next lemma gives the answer as well as enables us to disprove exponential stability in Proposition~\ref{prop:strongstab}.